19 German Comics That Will Have You Flipping Pages for Hours

 Historical inaccuracies aside (for example, the Gauls never wore Asterix’s distinctive winged helmet), this is a fun read.
 It’s also brimming with wordplay and puns, making this a great resource for anyone getting their feet wet in German.

 Why Read German Language Comic Books?

-Reading any form of German is good language practice—either a classic novel, e-book or German language tweets.
+Reading any form of German makes for good language practice—whether it’s a classic novel, e-book or German social media posts.

-Classic novels—and even some young adult books—books can be a hard slog, especially when you’ve got a whole load of other work or studies to get done.
-With comics, getting your German reading practice in is a whole lot easier.
-The text is broken down to usually only include any dialogue.
-What’s more, all the comic strips will help you follow the story.
+Classic novels—and even some young adult books—can be a hard slog, especially when you’ve got a whole load of other work or studies to get done.
+With comics, getting your German reading practice is a whole lot easier.

-If you ever find yourself with only 10 minutes before you have to dash out the house or have some spare time before your favorite TV show begins, why not flick through a comic book to squeeze in some German learning!
+If you ever find yourself with only 10 minutes before you have to dash out the house or before your favorite TV show begins, why not flick through a comic book to squeeze in some German learning?

 One way to make the most of your comics is to use them to create a German vocab list.